-Ref No Project Recommendations Legislative Action 16 (Pt II) Enforcement of Judgments of Local Courts DP: February 1995 Report: December 1995 That the means of enforcing judg-ments of Local Courts be reformed as specified; that attachment of earnings be introduced, and imprisonment for debt abolished.
-17 Motor Car Manslaughter Referred: 1969 WP: June 1970 Report: August 1970 That except for minor drafting amendments, the relevant provisions of the Criminal Code be left unaltered.
-Criminal Code Amend-ment Act 1972 (WA) ss 277, 291A, 595 Road Traffic Act 1974 (WA) s 59 18 Commercial Arbitration and Commercial Causes Referred: 1969 WP: October 1971 Report: January 1974 That the Arbitration Act be revised as specified.
-Commercial Arbitration Act 1985 19 Chattel Securities and the Bills of Sale Act Referred: 1970 Withdrawn 1983 20 Evidence of Criminal Convictions In Civil Proceedings Referred: 1970 WP: September 1971 Report: April 1972 That in defamation actions conviction after trial be made conclusive evidence that the party committed the offence.8 21 Associations Incorporation Act Referred: 1971 WP: June 1971 Report: March 1972 That the Associations Incorporation Act be revised as specified.
-Associations Incorporation Act 1987 22 Innocent Misrepresentation Referred: 1971 WP: May 1972 Report: October 1973 That the legal remedies available for an innocent misrepresentation inducing a contract be revised.9 23 Legal Representation of Children Referred: 1971 WP: March 1972 Report: June 1972 That courts be empowered to order the separate representation of children.
+Year Project Recommendations Legislative Action 18 Commercial Arbitration and Commercial Causes Referred: 1969 WP: October 1971 Report: January 1974 That the Arbitration Act be revised as specified.
+Commercial Arbitration Act 1985 19 Chattel Securities and the Bills of Sale Act Referred: 1970 Withdrawn 1983 20 Evidence of Criminal Convictions In Civil Proceedings Referred: 1970 WP: September 1971 Report: April 1972 That in defamation actions conviction after trial be made conclusive evidence that the party committed the offence.
+21 Associations Incorporation Act Referred: 1971 WP: June 1971 Report: March 1972 That the Associations Incorporation Act be revised asspecified.
+Associations Incorporation Act 1987 22 InnocentMisrepresentation Referred: 1971 WP: May 1972 Report: October 1973 That the legal remedies available for an innocent misrepresentation inducing a contract be revised.
+23 Legal Representation of Children Referred: 1971 WP: March 1972 Report: June 1972 That courts be empowered to order the separate representation of children.
 Legal Representation of Infants Act 1977; Suitors' Fund Act Amendment Act 1977 24 Succession Rights of Adopted Children Referred: 1971 WP: April 1971 Report: July 1971 That the Adoption Act be amended to provide for the complete assimilation of the legal position of adopted children to that of the legitimate children of the adopting parents.
 Adoption of Children Act Amendment Act 1971, ss 13, 14, 15 Adoption Act 1994 Property Law Act 1969 25 (Pt I) Legal Capacity of Minors Referred: 1971 WP: January 1972 Report: April 1972 That the age of majority be lowered to 18 years.
-Age of Majority Act 1972 25 (Pt II) Minors' Contracts WP: June 1978 Report: May 1988 That all contracts made by minors be recognised as binding, but that courts be empowered to grant various kinds of relief to minors where the contract is prejudicial to the minor's best interests.
-26 (Pt I) Appeals From Administrative Decisions Referred: 19711 WP: November 1978 Report: January 1982 That the existing rights of appeal from administrative decisions be rationalised along suggested lines.
-10
+25 (Pt II) Minors'Contracts WP: June 1978 Report: May 1988 That all contracts made by minors be recognised as binding, but that courts be empowered to grant various kinds of relief to minors where the contract is prejudicial to the minor's best interests.
+Age of Majority Act 1972 26 (Pt I) Appeals From Administrative Decisions Referred: 19711 WP: November 1978 Report: January 1982 That the existing rights of appeal from administrative decisions be rationalised along suggested lines.
+26 (Pt II) Judicial Review of Administrative Decisions WP: June 1981 Report: January 1986 That the procedure and remedies for obtaining judicial review be reformed along specified lines, and that a right to reasons for decisions be created.